Founder & Executive Director, Greenwich Education Group

 Associate Director, College Consulting

-Hilary Stark has been assisting high school students prepare for college since 2008, most recently in the College/Career Center at Greenwich High School.
+Hilary Stark has been assisting high school and graduate students prepare for higher education since 2008 and has been at GEG since 2014.

 Prior to that Hilary was a vice president at Lehman Brothers and manager of the Firm’s global reentry program, Encore ®.
 While there, she collaborated with the firm’s management to create and implement a comprehensive on-ramping program that included on-boarding and professional development.
 She also served as the program’s ongoing career advisor and assisted with performance management.